spdobest/KotlinWorld/README.md

 **var** keyword used for variable declaration
 var a // it will show error
 because if u declare a variable without any datatytpe, then you have to assign some value to the variable
 var a = 123 // it will not show any error
+var is only to declare not null type variables, we cant assign any null value to the variable declared as var it will show error - null cant be the value of a non null type

 **val** keyword used to define any constants value
 its nothing but the **final** keyword in java the value cant be changed